 The Digestive Health Inpatient Service

-Inpatient Service has the primary responsibility for providing clinical care and consultation to patients with gastrointestinal problems in the 750-bed University Hospital, a state-of-the-art inpatient facility that opened in 1989.
-Fellows on the service will receive over 100 consult requests per month as well as supervise the daily care of patients with gastrointestinal and/or liver maladies.
+Inpatient Service is primarily responsible for providing clinical care and consultation to patients with gastrointestinal problems in the 750-bed University Hospital, a state-of-the-art inpatient facility that opened in 1989.
+Fellows on the service will receive over 100 consult requests per month and supervise the daily care of patients with gastrointestinal and/or liver maladies.
 The inpatient Division of Gastroenterology and Hepatology encompasses two patient care units and facilitates the interaction of medical and surgical teams caring for patients with GI and liver disorders.
-The inpatient team is staffed by four teams of excellent Internal Medicine house staff, a luminal and hepatology attending, as well as three GI fellows.
+The inpatient team is staffed by four teams of excellent Internal Medicine house staff, a luminal and hepatology attending, and three GI fellows.
 The development of this dedicated inpatient unit has resulted in the ability to provide outstanding care in a cost-effective environment.

 The Digestive Health Endoscopic Unit